Go to product information

 • Weight: 1 kg

-• Heat Resistance (Tg): ~85 °C unannealed, higher after annealing
+• Thermal resistance (Tg): ~85 °C unannealed, higher after annealing

 • Manufacturing: Made in Canada

-• Protection: Vacuum sealed with desiccant for moisture protection
+• Protection: Vacuum-sealed with desiccant for protection against moisture